Cat6 Vs Cat6a: There are a lot More Differences than Just “A”

 Riser – if your cable has a riser jacket, you can install it in the non-plenum spaces of your building.
 These cables are also good for vertical installations.
 Riser-rated cables are for outdoor installations.

 PVC – PVC or polyvinyl chloride is another type of jacket of ethernet cables.
 These cables have the sturdiness and they are good for installations in extreme conditions.
 You can use these types of cables in extreme temperatures as well.

 Both Cat6 and Cat6a have a lot of applications.
-You can use these cables for the internet, sharing, and file transfer.
-These cables can also be used on the industrial scales.
+You can use these Ethernet Cables for the internet, sharing, and file transfer.
+These cables can also be used on an industrial scale.

 Data centers require the highest level of performance and reliability because they are the most important part of any data network.
 Cabling for data centers differs from common installations.
 You can use both Cat6 and Cat6a cables in the data centers because of their reliability and speed.
 Cat6a plenum, of course, would give you an edge over the cat6, but both cables are good for the data centers.
 Careful planning and proper specifications will help you ensure a successful installation.

 PoE (Power Over Ethernet):

 There is certainly high-quality connectivity that is essential for attaining the performance and reliability in PoE.
 The components for PoE should be able to decrease the temperature and meet the highest industry standards.
 Both Cat6 and Cat6a can be used for this purpose.
 There are certain conditions if you are installing cables for power over ethernet.